apnix/frontendeditor/core/components/frontendeditor/docs/readme.txt

 Author: Artemiy Titov <arien85@gmail.com>
 ---------------------------------------

-Frontend Editor is a simple plugin that allows you to edit content without going into the admin panel.
+Frontend Editor is a simple plugin that allows you to edit content without having to log in through the manager interface to do this.
 It includes TinyMCE 5 for easy editing.

 Features
 - In the current version, only editing the content field is supported.